bitranox/pathlib3x/README.rst

     $ git clone https://github.com/bitranox/pathlib3x.git
     $ cd pathlib3x

-    # test without installing (can be skipped)
+    # to test without installing (can be skipped)
-    python3 setup.py test
+    python setup.py test

     # normal install
-    python3 setup.py install
+    python setup.py install

-via makefile:
+- via makefile:

-if You are on linux, makefiles are a very convenient way to install.
-Here we can do much more, like installing virtual environment, clean caches and so on.
+  makefiles are a very convenient way to install.
+Here we can do much more, like installing virtual environments, clean caches and so on.
-This is still in development and not recommended / working at the moment:

 .. code-block:: shell